-People suffering from Tourette's syndrome experience uncontrollable tics, such as repeating a word, a sound or an action over and over.
+People with Tourette's syndrome experience uncontrollable tics, such as repeating a word, a sound or an action over and over.
 While there isn't a cure for this condition, some treatments are available to help minimize these involuntary tics.
-Research is still in the preliminary stages, but eating certain foods while avoiding others may be beneficial for people suffering from Tourette's syndrome.
+Research is still in the preliminary stages, but eating certain foods while avoiding others may be beneficial for people with Tourette's syndrome.

 Foods with Magnesium and Vitamin B-6

 Children given supplemental magnesium and vitamin B-6 experienced improvements in their Tourette's symptoms in a preliminary study published in "Medicina Clinica" in November 2008.
 Foods high in magnesium include nuts, green leafy vegetables, legumes and whole grains.
 Vitamin B-6 is found in fish, starchy vegetables, noncitrus fruits, organ meats and fortified breakfast cereals.

 A preliminary study published in June 2012 in "Pediatrics" found that consuming 250 to 500 milligrams of omega-3 fats per day may help reduce tic-related impairment in kids with Tourette's.
 You can increase your intake of omega-3 fats by eating more fish, flaxseed and walnuts, and by cooking with canola oil.
 For example, a 3-ounce serving of shrimp has about 267 milligrams of omega-3 fats, while the same amount of wild Atlantic salmon contains 1,564 milligrams of these beneficial fats.

 Some foods seem to make tics worse, according to a study published in "Acta Paediatrica" in April 2008.
 These include foods containing caffeine, sweeteners and preservatives.
 Coffee, tea, cola, chocolate, sweets and many processed foods contain these ingredients, which can be difficult to avoid unless you cook from scratch using whole foods.